Michal0002/Michal0002/README.md

   My name is Michał and I came from Poland, \
   I love exploring and learning new things especially the things which are generally related to programming. \
    \
- 🌱 I am currently learning Ruby language with Rails framework and PHP. \
+ 🌱 I'm currently learning Ruby language with Rails framework and PHP. \
  🔭 I’m currently working on [parking managment system](https://github.com/Michal0002/Parking-management-system) using Ruby on Rails and Javasript \
  🧩 I have some experience in:
 * 🟢 HTML & CSS